codatio/codat-docs/docs/integrations/accounting/quickbooksdesktop/accounting-quickbooksdesktop.md

 Our QuickBooks Desktop on-premise connector enables SMBs who use QuickBooks Desktop to share their consented accounting data through the Codat platform.

-The connector is a Windows application that runs on the SMB user's local machine.
+The connector utilizes the Intuit Web Connector, a Windows application that runs on the SMB user's local machine.

 <div className="card">
   <h3>✨ Premium</h3>